Class of Business Training

 At the end of the five years of accreditation, providers are required to undergo a monitoring process for the consideration of renewal of their accreditation status through a formalised re-accreditation process.

 This process may take up to two years to complete, but the length depends on the complexity of the application and the level of preparation by the applicant.
 Due to the administrative burden, many industry role-players are of the opinion that an influx of training providers seeking accreditation would not take place if the Draft revised fit and proper requirements (2016) is set in place.
-FSPs that are not accredited and choose not to do so, will leverage off existing accredited providers to provide class of business training to KIs and representatives.
+FSPs that are not accredited and choose not to do so, will leverage off existing accredited providers to provide the class of business training to KIs and representatives.
 This will come at an extra cost to both the accreditation provider, the applicant as well as FSPs, KIs and representatives.
-The accreditation provider will accrue costs of accreditation, such as time to monitor, check compliance of documents, conduct site visits etc. The applicant will incur costs of getting the necessary documentation in place, compiling a verification report and preparing for the monitoring and verification process.
-FSPs, KIs and representatives will occur extra costs, as they will have to pay accredited trainers for class of business training.
+The accreditation provider will accrue costs of accreditation, such as time to monitor, check compliance of documents, conduct site visits etc. The applicant will incur the costs of getting the necessary documentation in place, compiling a verification report and preparing for the monitoring and verification process.
+FSPs, KIs and representatives will occur extra costs, as they will have to pay accredited trainers for the class of business training.

 At present, FSPs, KIs and representatives attend, and sometimes provide their own selected class of business training although the standards thereof vary considerably, based on interviews.
-In terms of independent advisors, one stakeholder mentioned that their company offers external class of business training in four classes (i.e. long term insurance (life and disability), short term insurance (personal and commercial lines), investments and medical aid).
+In terms of independent advisors, one stakeholder mentioned that their company offers an external class of business training in four classes (i.e. long term insurance (life and disability), short term insurance (personal and commercial lines), investments and medical aid).
 In addition, most candidates fall within two of these.

-One stakeholder, an FSP that is an accredited trainer, indicated that they will do both class of business and product training together to save costs.
+One stakeholder, an FSP that is an accredited trainer, indicated that they will do both classes of business and product training together to save costs.
 Despite them having systems set up to conduct only class of business training, they will require two years to develop an integrated offering which includes the IT system development, the appointment of an independent assessor and a credible governance forum across their business.
-In terms of costing, one FSP stated that although class of business training for short term insurance commercial lines is outsourced, they did incur a once off fee of R78 400 for personal lines.
+In terms of costing, one FSP stated that although the class of business training for short term insurance commercial lines is outsourced, they did incur a once-off fee of R78 400 for personal lines.
 As an indication, this FSP offers this training to external advisors at a cost of R2 500 to R5 500 dependent on the programme duration and detail.

-Because accreditation will not be the likely route for those FSPs currently providing in-house class of business training, this offering may likely fall away as companies simultaneously strive for cost efficiency and compliance with the new legislation?
-This remains true despite the fact that current class of business training by FSPs may well be compliant with the legislation.
+Because accreditation will not be the likely route for those FSPs currently providing the in-house class of business training, this offering may likely fall away as companies simultaneously strive for cost efficiency and compliance with the new legislation?
+This remains true despite the fact that the current class of business training by FSPs may well be compliant with the legislation.

-When asking stakeholders about the specific requirements of class of business training as per the Draft revised fit and proper requirements (2016) guidelines, none of the respondents currently included in their training ‘the impact of applicable economic and environmental factors such as inflation, exchange rates etc.’.
+When asking stakeholders about the specific requirements of the class of business training as per the Draft revised fit and proper requirements (2016) guidelines, none of the respondents currently included in their training ‘the impact of applicable economic and environmental factors such as inflation, exchange rates etc.’.
 Some, but not all stakeholders, addressed: